Before we go further into the world of chargebacks and ecommerce fraud, let’s examine how online payments work in the U.S.

 A payment processor will charge a merchant a certain percent per order.

 Note: It’s becoming more common for payment gateways and payment processors to be one and the same company.
 (See Braintree, Stripe, PayPal etc.)

 If you see pricing listed as a percent plus flat fee per transaction, that’s usually an indication you’re dealing with a combination provider.

-A card association is a company, such as Visa or Mastercard, that functions as a payment network wherein all the financial information between the different players (the issuing bank, acquiring bank, payment processor, and payment gateway) is transferred, and they set the transaction rules that all the players adhere to if they want to continue participating in the network.
-(An example of the rules is the interchange rate, and in the case of fraud, the maximum percentage of orders that are allowed to be chargebacks.)
+A card association is a company, such as Visa or Mastercard, that functions as a payment network wherein all the financial information between the different players (the issuing bank, acquiring bank, payment processor, and payment gateway) is transferred.
+They set the transaction rules that all the players adhere to if they want to continue participating in the network.
+(Examples of rules include the interchange rate and in the case of fraud, the maximum percentage of orders that are allowed to be chargebacks.)

 We’ll use Visa as an example.
 A bank that does not participate in Visa’s payment network (in other words, a bank with no official Visa relationship), would not be able to accept payments from Visa cards or issue Visa cards.
 When a transaction is made with a Visa card, Visa carries the financial details of that transaction as well as the cardholder information to each relevant party in the payment chain.